 Earlier this year Kroger, one of the world’s largest supermarket chains, announced plans to phase out single-use plastic bags across its family of stores by 2025.
-The news followed the release of Greenpeace’s Carting Away the Oceans report, which ranked supermarkets nationwide on sustainable seafood.
-The report primarily scored retailers on their sustainable seafood efforts, though in this particular edition also looked at labor and human rights issues and plastic waste reduction.
+The news followed the release of Greenpeace’s Carting Away the Oceans report, which ranked supermarkets nationwide on their support for sustainable seafood.
+The years report also focused on human rights issues and plastic waste reduction.

-Among the major retailers profiled in Carting Away the Oceans Whole Foods remains the top ranked, following its implementation of a strong shelf-stable tuna policy and sourcing improvements.
+Among the major retailers profiled in Carting Away the Oceans Whole Foods gets the top nod, following its implementation of a strong shelf-stable tuna policy and sourcing improvements.
 Target moved up to fourth place, following improvements in policy and advocacy initiatives, though the company broke a 2010 commitment by re-introducing farmed salmon into its stores.
 Meanwhile, more than eight years after Trader Joe’s committed to improvements on seafood sustainability, it still does not have a robust, public sustainable seafood procurement policy.